-All French Honors students must take a mandatory seminar course called “Crossing Spaces in the Intercultural Context,” which explores literary and artistic themes related to the notion of space, both internal and external, and specifically the tensions created by crossing between spaces.
-In addition to the French Honors seminar course, semester students will take 4 additional classes of their choosing, and summer students will take 1-2 additional classes of their choosing.
+All French Honors semester students must take a mandatory French Honors seminar course plus 4 additional classes of their choosing in French at the 300- or 400-level.
+French Honors summer students will take a mandatory French Honors seminar course plus 1-2 additional classes of their choosing in French.
 Semester students must maintain at least 13 credits of classes in French (only one class may be taken in English).
-Summer students on the French Honors Program must take all their classes in French.
+Summer students on the French Honors Program must take all classes in French.

 The Marchutz School of Fine Arts

 The Marchutz School of Fine Arts offers an interdisciplinary and holistic fine arts program that is open to students with any level of French and any level of art background.
 Through this unique program, studio art production is combined with study in the liberal arts disciplines.
 Your art studies will include spontaneous perceptual painting and drawing, intensive critical dialogue, extensive museum visits, and a community of students and artists at all levels.

 Located on the “Route de Cézanne,” the school’s location on the outskirts of Aix-en-Provence has many advantages.
 Among them are its light-filled space, the studio’s proximity to the famed Chateaunoir and Saint Victoire, and most importantly, its calm and contemplative atmosphere, conducive to sustained, artistic concentration.